|

 and breathtaking in its immensity.
 Rock stratas

-shock when you arrive at the canyon, as you have
+of a shock when you arrive at the canyon, as

-no idea it is there.
-It drops vertically by 1,800ft
+you have no idea it is there.
+It drops vertically

-the San Bushmen the twists and curves were carved
+to the San Bushmen the twists and curves were

-was initially created by a fracture in the earth's
+say it was initially created by a fracture

-crust 500 million years ago.
-Erosion and the
+in the earth's crust 500 million years ago.

 |

-Fish River remain and all you can see from the
+great Fish River remain and all you can see

-the energetic stream tries to muster up enough
+After rains the energetic stream tries to muster

-energy to be called a river.
-It is down here in
+up enough energy to be called a river.
+It is

-the canyon floor here that hikers pit themselves
+down here in the canyon floor here that hikers

-where you can dip your sore feet and weary body
+dip your sore feet and weary body in therapeutic

 AIS-AIS